 One Pittsburgh Pirates trade of note and five former players born on this date.

-Following the trade, Robinson played eight seasons for the Pirates.
-He saw plenty of time at each of the four corner positions over the years.
-In 805 games with Pittsburgh, he hit .276 with 109 homers and 412 RBIs.
-In 1977, he hit .304 with 26 homers and 104 RBIs, with all three being career high numbers during his 16 seasons in the majors.
+Robinson played eight seasons for the Pirates following the trade.
+He saw plenty of time at each of the four corner infield/outfield positions over the years.
+He hit .276 in 805 games with Pittsburgh, with 328 runs, 135 doubles, 109 homers and 412 RBIs.
+He hit .304 in 1977, with 26 homers and 104 RBIs.
+All three of those stats were career high numbers during his 16 seasons in the majors.
 Simpson pitched just seven games for the Phillies in 1975, then was sold to the California Angels prior to the 1976 season.
 After a full season in the minors, Simpson pitched 122 innings for the 1977 Angels, posting a 6-12, 5.83 record.
 That was his last season in the majors.
+Robinson was worth 7.5 WAR during his time in Pittsburgh, losing something off of his value due to below average defense (-3.6 dWAR in Pittsburgh).
+Simpson’s value was -0.8 over his two seasons after the deal.

 Editor’s Note: Bill Gray, a third baseman from the 1898 team, had an April 5th birthday until recent research corrected that to April 15th.
 He will be covered that day.